Massimo Fagioli

-Massimo Fagioli (Monte Giberto, 19 May 1931 - Rome, 13 February 2017) was an Italian psychiatrist and psychotherapist.
-He is best known for his “Human Birth Theory” which aims to define the roots and causes of mental illness in order to propose a structure for diagnosis and psychotherapeutic cure.
-Fagioli drew his theory from a theoretical framework that encompasses both the physiology of birth and the beginning of human thought.
-He is also known for the “Analisi Collettiva”, a form of psychotherapeutic group practice that he ran continuously for more than 40 years between January 1975 and December 2016.
-His medical theory and practice represent the core of “Il sogno della farfalla” psychiatric periodical.

 Biography

 Fagioli was born on 19 May 1931 in Monte Giberto, a commune situated near Fermo, Marche.
 During the World War II he was a partisan runner, fighting on the battlefield alongside his father, a medical doctor and surgeon.
 He graduated in medicine and surgery in Rome in 1956 and then specialised in Neuropsychiatry in Modena.
 He died on 13 February 2017.

 Medical career

 In 1957 Fagioli worked at psychiatric hospitals in Venice, where he was soon disappointed by the organicist practice, a methodology directly inherited from 19th century psychiatry.
 In 1960 he decided to move to Padua, where he studied and worked with Ferdinando Barison, one of the most important psychiatrists of that time.
 By “breaking down the ward’s wall” and living with his patients, Fagioli found a new approach.
 In 1963 he led a psychotherapeutic community at Ludwig's Binswanger's clinic Bellevue in Kreuzlingen, Switzerland.
 The hospital was then directed by Binswanger's homonymous nephew, father of the existential therapy.

 After gaining experience in the public sector, Fagioli moved to Rome and started his own private psychotherapeutic practice.
 Building on many theoretical and empirical studies, Fagioli's 1962 paper “Some notes on paranoid and schizophrenic delusional perception” ("Alcune note sulla percezione delirante paranoicale e schizofrenica") introduced the first results of his research.
 A decade later he would then publish the first volume of his theoretical work, “Death Instinct and Knowledge” ("Istinto di Morte e Conoscenza").
 Typewritten copies of this book started circulating at the end of the 1970.
 Because of its theoretical propositions which were in stark opposition to the psychoanalytic orthodoxy, Massimo Fagioli was expelled from the Italian Psychoanalytic Society (Società Psicoanalitica Italiana).
 “Death Instinct and Knowledge” and the following books “The Puppet and the Marionette” ("La Marionetta e il Burattino") and “Human Birth Theory and Human Castration” ("Teoria della Nascita e Castrazione Umana") constitute a theoretical trilogy of what he would then call “The Human Birth Theory”.